MykytaKozhemiakinn/react-madinart-portfolio/README.md

 ## Used packages:

-`react-router-dom` - responsible for creating SPA model and handling the routes.
+`react-router-dom` - responsible for creating SPA model and handling the routes.\
-`firebase` - used for storing the data received from the contact form.
+`firebase` - used for storing the data received from the contact form.\
-`react-document-title` - a way of displaying the tab name depends on the current URL.
+`react-document-title` - a way of displaying the tab name depends on the current URL.\
-`react-scroll-up-button` - simple scroll to the top button.
+`react-scroll-up-button` - simple scroll to the top button.\
-`simple-react-lightbox` - customizable lightbox will help you to build a cool gallery.
+`simple-react-lightbox` - customizable lightbox will help you to build a cool gallery.\
-`sweetalert2` - easy to use and customize pop-up notification.
+`sweetalert2` - easy to use and customize pop-up notification.\
-`react-icons` - those sexy media icons.
+`react-icons` - those sexy media icons.\
 `react-spinners` - spinner on images loading.
-`react-animated-router` - amimation in routing.

 ## Available scripts: